-Driving is in inverted logic, in fact LED is ON when bit is 0 and LED is OFF when the corresponding bit is 1.
+Driving is in inverted logic, in fact LED is ON when bit is 0 (L) and LED is OFF when the corresponding bit is 1 (H).

-All signals of Port 2 are kept at logic level 1 during the reset or the power on, so when one of these phases happen, both LEDs are disabled.
+All signals of Port 0 are kept at logic level 1 during the Reset or the power on, so when one of these phases happen, the LED is disabled.